SmezaG/SizeReducer/README.md

 # SizeReducer

-Pyton program that allows you to select a path and reduce the size(weight) of all the images in it.
+Python  program that allows you to select a path and reduce the size(weight) of all the images in it.